 It is recommended to check the system's accuracy regularly.
-We recommend that the operator of the machine frequently check the machine's positioning against a known point on every job site.
-See chapter 15, How to check calibration.
+We recommend that the operator of the machine frequently checks the machine's positioning against a known point on every job site.

 1.3.
 Storage

 Keep the equipment safe when it's not installed in the machine.
 Use of a protective case is recommended if the tablet and antennas are removed from the machine to secure the devices from external stresses such as knocks and bumps.